Power outages are one of the last things we want to happen. It can happen abruptly, turning a perfectly good day into a nightmare.

 Normally, 5000W would power enough of your major appliances to keep you running, and with more power to spare.
 However, even units with as low as 3000W can be more than enough for a small household.

-To be sure, check how much watts your appliances need, and you can get an idea of how strong of a generator you are going to need.
+To be sure, check how many watts your appliances need, and you can get an idea of how strong of a generator you are going to need.

 With the power output covered, it is also important to note that there are several types of generators.
 Each generator has its unique functions and features.
 Here are the main types to help you get an idea of which generator is best for you.